GrinonBarrett/Taksidos/Core Rules/2=Combat/5=Special Actions.md

 #### Tag
 Action or Reaction
 Once per round, a character may use their action or reaction to tag with another creature they can perceive within 3 yards.
 The tagging creatures swap initiative chits.
+The current turn's creature still continues their turn as normal, with the new order taking effect during the next round.